 More “awesome” functions of the fancy tool

-The tool also boasts specific functions for the bomb squad/EOD team.
+The tool also boasts specific functions.
 A punch for poking a hole in a block of C4 just the right size for the det cap and some snips specially designed for cutting fuse wire, and EVERYONE needs those tools.
 No, wait, we don’t.

 Although it has all these specialized features, about a half dozen different driver tips, wire cutters and pliers, it just seems really expensive to me.
 But, if you are the kind of guy that likes to buy the most expensive thing because a high price must mean the best, then I would say this Leatherman tool is the one for you.